Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 How are wellbeing and mental health issues supported?

-The quality of our relationships offers a bedrock of support.
-When wellbeing issues arise, these are communicated appropriately between students, Parents and Guardians and staff.
+It is the quality of our relationships that offers a bedrock of support to our students.
+When wellbeing issues arise, these are communicated, as appropriate, between students, parents and guardians and staff.
 Supportive plans are developed consultatively.
 We engage Wellbeing Officers who are available for students to book in and have a chat with.
-However, this is no replacement for the professional psychological services which are sometimes needed.
+However, this is no replacement for professional psychological services which are sometimes needed.
 In such cases, the School consults with parents and guardians closely to support any student in a challenging or crisis situation.
-We view the creative, health-giving elements of our pedagogy and the vibrancy of our community as supportive components in the management of wellbeing issues.
+We view the creative, health-giving elements of our pedagogy and the cohesion of our community as helpful components in the management of wellbeing issues.

 Is there a uniform?